National Origin Discrimination Lawyer in Rochester, NY

 The United States is known as a melting pot where different cultures can feel comfortable and enjoy the same opportunities.
 Both the federal government and the state of New York have anti-discrimination laws in place to ensure those opportunities are granted.
 Sadly, some employers discriminate against people based on national origin.
 If you’re a victim of national origin discrimination, you are likely dealing with a multitude of emotions.
 You might be angry, frightened, hurt, and even confused.
 Why would someone discriminate against you based on your national origin?

 First, it’s essential to understand that you are far from alone.
 In 2016, close to 10,000 people filed national origin discrimination claims with the Equal Employment Opportunity Commission.
-Second, it’s crucial to understand you aren’t alone in this fight, either.
-Michelle Cimino of The Cimino Law Firm has dedicated more than 20 years to fighting for employee’s rights.
+Second, it’s crucial to understand that you aren’t alone in this fight.
+Michelle Cimino of The Cimino Law Firm has dedicated more than 20 years to fighting for employee rights.
 The Cimino Law Firm will be your advocate during the legal process.

 Contact us today for a confidential phone consultation.

 What Are Some Examples of National Origin Discrimination?

 The laws clearly state that employers cannot discriminate against employees based on national origin when hiring, firing, or employing them.
 However, it can be difficult for employees to know when they are being discriminated against, so they are unsure if they should take legal action.
 Look at some of the common discriminatory practices that some employers in New York engage in to better understand this issue.
 Keep in mind that these are just some examples of discrimination.

 Some companies have English-only policies to ensure the efficient or safe operation of the business.
 When that is the case, these policies are legal.
 However, some employers put these policies in place to prevent people from different countries or backgrounds from working at the company.
 When the policy is put in place for discriminatory reasons, the employee can file a claim against the employer.